desssai/42_pipex/README.md

 however, this time data is being read from pipe's another end and not from the input file.

 So as to handle errors that may arise during the execution of commands, a child-process is created for the execution of each command using `fork()`.
-Every command is executed inside the child-process, while the only parent-process waits for the child to either complete its task, or to crash.
+Every command is executed inside of a child-process, while the only parent-process waits for the child to either complete its task, or finish with an error id.
 Data is redirected between processes using pipes.

 ## Usage